adgellida/winsys/README.md

 Credits and thanks to
 =============================================

-* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that creates the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
+* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that created the [icon](https://thenounproject.com/term/terminal/715962/) and I used it as app icon.
 Beautiful!

 * [tenforums](https://www.tenforums.com).
 Any scripts obtained from here.